hegerdes/homepage/content/projects/reddvid.md

 link_demo="https://reddvid.netlify.app/"
 +++

-Having a hard time to download Videos from Reddit?
+Having a hard time downloading videos from Reddit?
 ReddVid might be the perfect solution.
-It consits of two parts: the backend written in Python and the frontend written in VUE.js.
-The backend scrapes Reddit with the help of BeautifulSoup and combines the seperated video and audio with ffmpeg.
+It consists of two parts: the backend written in Python and the frontend, written in VUE.js.
+The backend scrapes Reddit with the help of BeautifulSoup and combines the separated video and audio with **[ffmpeg](https://www.ffmpeg.org/)**.
 The API can be used in the terminal or by the frontend.